Got a newborn, eh? How’re you sleeping?

 - Phone: To keep track of which breast you’re using or how many ounces you’re giving, and when your feelings are.

 - Desired Wake Time and Bedtime (more on that in a minute)

 - Secrets of a Baby Whisperer (optional) or, if you want to save time, the Taking Cara Babies Newborn Sleep Class.

 A written schedule is your game plan for the next couple months of motherhood.
 In other words, this your sanity, written on a paper.

-If it helps you, think of it as a flexible routine instead of a rigid schedule.
-You’ll have to adjust this schedule as your baby’s needs evolve.
-However, it will add a lot of structure to your day and help you keep sight of the end goal when you’re surrounded by piles of diapers.
+Remember, this is a flexible routine, not a rigid schedule.
+You’ll have to adjust this schedule as your baby’s needs evolve and you cope with the different daily challenges your baby throws at you.
+A written schedule just helps you keep sight of the end goal when you’re surrounded by piles of diapers.

 Here’s a couple things you should keep in mind when you create your newborn sleep schedule:

-- What is your family’s natural schedule?
-Try to work around that.
-For example, my husband used to get home around 7PM, so my goal was to aim for an 8pm bedtime (so Daddy could see his little girl).
+- Consider your family schedule.
+This will help your baby adjust to life in your family, as well as help your family adjust to your baby’s needs without stressing you out too much.
+For example, my husband used to get home around 7PM, so my goal was for an 8pm bedtime so he could see his little girl).

 - Be realistic about your expectations.
-Newborns require a lot of sleep.
-Typically, newborns require at least 8-12 feedings a day, sleep a minimum of 16 hours a day.
+Newborns require a lot of your time (not that I have to tell you that!)
+Typically, newborns require at least 8-12 feedings a day and sleep a minimum of 16 hours a day.
 The 2.5-3 hour schedule fits very nicely into their natural rhythms.

 (Here’s a great article from the Chronicles of a Babywise Mom that goes over general baby sleep expectations.
 These figures aren’t the rule, but it’s a great guideline to help you plan.)